qpdf/qpdf/manual/cli.rst

    .. help: specify password

       Specify a password for an encrypted, password-protected file.
-      Not needed for encrypted files with no password.
+      Not needed for encrypted files without a password.

    Specifies a password for accessing encrypted, password-protected files.
 To read the password from a file or standard input, you can